 About C.J.
 Hayden

-C.J. is a business coach and workshop leader who helps entrepreneurs get clients, get strategic, and get things done.
-She specializes in serving self-employed professionals, freelancers, and service business owners.
-C.J. is a former systems and productivity consultant with over four decades of experience in business management.
-She has been a professional trainer since 1978, and a business coach since 1992.
+C.J. is a business coach and productivity mentor who helps creatives and self-employed professionals get clients and get things done.
+She specializes in serving consultants, coaches, freelancers, and professional service providers.
+C.J. has been a professional writer and trainer since 1978, and a business coach since 1992.

-A popular speaker and trainer, C.J. has presented hundreds of programs on marketing, entrepreneurship, and overcoming barriers to success, to corporate clients, professional associations, and small businesses.
+A popular speaker and workshop leader, C.J. has presented hundreds of programs on marketing, self-employment, and productivity, to corporate clients, professional associations, and small businesses.
 She has taught marketing for John F. Kennedy University, Mills College, the U.S. Small Business Administration, and SCORE.
 Her articles have been published internationally in Choice: The Magazine of Professional Coaching, Home Business, and Selling Power.
 She contributes regularly to dozens of websites and ezines.